-We’re a cognitive neuroscience research group in the School of Psychology at Victoria University of Wellington.
-Our ultimate goal is to help understand how the brain makes the mind.
-To tackle this problem we focus on the workings of the human visual system, with a special emphasis on face processing.
-Our research combines methods from psychology and neuroscience, including behavioural experiments, psychophysics, individual differences, eye tracking, electroencephalography, brain stimulation, and modelling.
+We’re a research group in the School of Psychology at Victoria University of Wellington.
+We want to understand how the brain transforms sensory input into perceptual and cognitive experience.
+To tackle this problem we use human vision as a model, with a special focus on face processing.
+Our research combines methods from vision science, psychology, and neuroscience, including behavioural experiments, psychophysics, patient studies, eye tracking, EEG, fMRI, and modelling.

 Why face processing?